 • Green Smoothie

 • Whole Grains

-If you do have an insulin sensitivity, you might want to stay clear of fruit.
-Otherwise, fruit is an excellent source of quick energy for endomorphs who don’t have diabetes.
+If you do have insulin sensitivity, you might want to stay clear of fruits.
+Their natural sugars can cause blood glucose levels to spike; otherwise, fruit is an excellent source of quick energy for endomorphs who don’t have diabetes.

 Someone who quickly builds and maintains muscle mass is called a mesomorph.
 Mesomorphs are really lucky because they tend to see results the fastest.
 If this sounds like you, that’s not an excuse to slack off with your diet!